cs4241-19a/a4-creativecoding/README.md

 1. User enters stickerText
 2. User selects a font
-3. User selects a font size
+3. User selects a font size***
 4. User selects a color or a background
 5. User enters an email
 6. User clicks submit and receives an email with their image.

+***When selecting a font, the CDN lazy loads the fonts so you need to select another font then back to the desired font for it to render properly.

 ## Technological Acheivements